efredericks/gvsu-cis437/term-projects.md

 * Ensure you pick something achievable for your team.
 For example, if nobody has any Python experience it might not make sense to write your project in Python.
 Conversely, if there is something you *really want to learn* then this might be a good opportunity to do that.
 Just ensure that you scope your project appropriately (e.g., don't shoot for an MMO if you've never written networking code before).
 * Pick a project that *you've always wanted to work on, but never have had time to do that*.
 I view this project as a forced push to do something interesting.
 I don't know about you, but I tend to start projects and never finish them unless I have a forced deadline.
 * Be proud of what you've worked on - ideally this will be part of your project portfolio that you can show off to future employers.
+  * That being said, given this is on the cloud it will probably be taken offline after class is over, given that you would have to start paying for it otherwise.
+As such, **make backups** or, at minimum, **take screenshots**!
 * If you are using starter code, libraries, tutorials, etc., ensure that you cite your source in your project documentation.
 * **DO NOT** simply clone/copy someone else's project (either from this class or the Internet) and call it your own without significant iteration.
-For example, you can use the Unity tutorials or microgame starters as long as you **significantly extend** them.
+For example, you can use Codelabs, Qwiklabs, or any other tutorialas as long as you **significantly extend** AND **cite** them.

 ---